Frequently Asked Questions

 What about pregnancy?

 Becoming pregnant can be easier as you lose weight.
 Your menstrual cycle may become more regular.
 If you need to eat more while you are pregnant, the LAP-BAND® System can be loosened.
 After pregnancy, the LAP-BAND® System may be made tighter again and you can resume losing weight.
+The Gastric Sleeve can't be adjusted but it is our experience that these patients have healthy pregnancies and lose back the little weight gained during pregnancy.

 Will I need to take vitamin supplements?